Monodromy Approach to Pair Production of Charged Black Holes and Electric Fields: Pair Production from Generalized P oschl-Teller Potential

 Actually, from the general formula~\eqref{eq_Nformula} we can easily compute the mean number by substituting $\rho^1 = 1/2 + i \alpha_0, \rho^2 = 1/2 - i \alpha_0, \sigma^1 = i \alpha_1, \sigma^2 = - i \alpha_1$ and $\tau^1 = i \alpha_\infty, \tau^2 = - i \alpha_\infty$.

-We now compare the monodromy result with that of the generalized P\"{o}sch-Teller potential.
+We now compare the monodromy result with that of the generalized P\"{o}sch-Teller potential in quantum theory.
 The model explains the Schwinger pair production in a Sauter-type electric field.
 To do so, we first consider the component equation of the scalar field in a background field~\cite{Bagrov:1990}

 where the momentum square is